CMV Marco Polo accidents and incidents

 - injuries/crimes – 2014-storm (12 pax), 2018 (drug bust)

 MS Marco Polo was built and launched as “Aleksandr Pushkin”.
-Under this name it was operated in the period between 1965 and 1991.
+Under this name, it was operated in the period between 1965 and 1991.

-One of the main reasons why during collisions the Marco Polo cruise ship suffers only minor hull damages is that this ice-class vessel was originally constructed in Russia (former Soviet Union) with a strengthened hull to withstand contact with broken ice.
+One of the main reasons why during collisions the Marco Polo cruise ship suffers only minor hull damages is that this ice-class vessel was originally constructed in Russia (former the Soviet Union) with a strengthened hull to withstand contact with broken ice.

 |04 December 2018||Drug Smuggling|

-Reportedly, the police received tip-off from UK's National Crime Agency.
+Reportedly, the police received a tip-off from UK's National Crime Agency.
 The quantity of seized cocaine was not specified.

 The incident occurred during the 33-days "West Indies and Azores Cruise (itinerary November 5 - December 8) roundtrip from homeport Tilbury-London, visiting Amsterdam, Ponta Delgada, Horta, Antigua, St Maarten, St Kitts, St Lucia, Grenadines (Mayreau Island, Saint Vincent Island, Bequia Island), Grenada (St Georges), Barbados, Funchal (Madeira) and Lisbon.